UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 information about area HIV/AIDS support resources.

-The director of the Student Health Center, or a designated medical representative, will provide consultation to supervisors, faculty, and administrators regarding HIV/AIDS issues.
+The director of UHS, or a designated medical representative, will provide consultation to supervisors, faculty, and administrators regarding HIV/AIDS issues.

-The Counseling Center will provide confidential counseling services as well as information about other resources available to students who are infected with HIV.
+The Counseling Center will provide confidential counseling services as well as information about other resources available to students who are living with HIV.

 HIV TESTING PROCEDURES

-Voluntary Testing and Counseling – The Student Health Center will provide confidential HIV testing with pre- and post-test counseling, as needed, to Texas State students.
-An anonymous testing program is available whereby no information regarding the HIV test is recorded in the student’s medical record.
-Unless authorized or required by law, the Student Health Center will not perform HIV tests without the patient’s written consent.
+Voluntary Testing and Counseling – UHS will provide confidential HIV testing with pre- and post-test counseling, as needed, to Texas State students who are eligible to receive UHS services.
+An anonymous testing program will be available whereby no information regarding the HIV test is recorded in the student’s medical record.
+Unless authorized or required by law, UHS will not perform HIV tests without the patient’s consent.
 The university will refer its employees to the county health department or their personal physician for HIV testing.

 Reporting of HIV Test Results – The university will report HIV test results in compliance with all applicable statutory requirements including Chapters 81, Chapter 84 of the Texas Health and Safety Code, and Chapter 97 of the Texas Administrative Code.

-HIV Testing Protocol After a Possible Exposure – Following guidelines established by the Centers for Disease Control and Prevention and the U.S. Public Health Service, the university will test a student or employee who may have been exposed to HIV at baseline, six weeks, and four months after the possible exposure.
+HIV Testing Protocol After a Possible Exposure – Following guidelines established by the Centers for Disease Control and Prevention and the U.S. Public Health Service, students or employees who may have been exposed to HIV should seek medical care right away for evaluation.
+Preventive treatment, if indicated, must begin within 72 hours after exposure.

 Employee Request for HIV Testing – An employee may request HIV testing and counseling at university expense, if the employee documents possible exposure to HIV, while performing the duties of employment, in a manner that is capable of transmitting HIV in accordance with information from the Centers for Disease Control and Prevention and the U.S. Public Health Service.
 The university may, with informed consent and at its own expense, also test the individual that may have exposed the employee for HIV infection.
 Any physician listed in the Texas Department of Insurance, Workers’ Compensation Provider Network may perform HIV tests for employees.